About the Nutri-Gold program

 Alberta Capital Region Wastewater Commission (ACRWC).

 Benefits of biosolids for farmers

-Biosolids greatly reduce dependence on commercial fertilizers, improve soil structure, reduce erosion and increase the soil's ability to absorb and retain water.
+Biosolids greatly reduce dependence on commercial fertilizers, improve soil structure, reduce erosion and improve the soil's ability to absorb and retain water.

-Properly prepared biosolids provide a rich source of the essential fertilizer elements needed by plants to produce food.
-Essential soil nutrients include carbon, phosphorus, potassium, nitrogen, sulphur, selenium, iron, magnesium, boron, copper and zinc.
-Plants take these nutrients and, with sunlight and water, manufacture organic carbon-rich macronutrients (carbohydrates, fats and proteins).
+Properly prepared biosolids provide a rich source of the essential fertilizer elements needed by plants.
+These nutrients include carbon, phosphorus, potassium, nitrogen, sulphur, selenium, iron, magnesium, boron, copper and zinc.

 Learn more about how biosolids are created.